Christmas: Gov. Ambode preaches love and peaceful co-existence - Nigeria Today

 He urged them not to hesitate to report suspicious activities around them by using the Toll free lines 767 and 112.

-The post Christmas: Gov. Ambode preaches love and peaceful co-existence appeared first on Vanguard News.
+The post Christmas: Gov. Ambode preaches love and peaceful co-existence appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG